Goal Attainment Process

 Post traumatic stress

 In 1965, Dr. William Glasser developed a counseling method called Reality Therapy.
 Beyond being an effective counseling technique, Reality Therapy is a problem-solving method.
-Not only does it work well […]
+Not only does it work well with people who want help solving their problems, it also works well with those who are mandated for help and appear to not want any […]